fbraem/mqweb/api/queue.md

 When value is `true`, all temporary queues will be discarded.
 This parameter is optional.
 By default the value is set to `false`.

+> When the [QAttrs](#inquireQueryQAttrs) parameter is used, the DefinitionType attribute
+> must be selected to make this work.

 ####<a name="inquireQueryFilter"></a>Filter
 Speficies which filter to use: `I` means Integerfilter, `S` means Stringfilter.
 *FilterParam* and *FilterValue* are required to create the filter.
 When a filter can't be build